 IBWA predicts that bottled water will continue to build upon its growth history and gain more market share.
 As consumers continue to increasingly choose bottled water as their healthy hydration beverage, IBWA will continue to work hard to create a favorable business and public affairs climate for the bottled water industry, as well as proactively promote and strongly defend the interests of all its member companies.

 About the Author

 Jill Culora is vice president of communications for the International Bottled Water Association.
 She holds a post-baccalaureate degree in journalism from the University of King’s College (Halifax, Nova Scotia) and a Bachelor of Arts degree in political science from Dalhousie University (Halifax, Nova Scotia).

 About the organization

-IBWA is the authoritative source of information about all types of bottled waters, including spring, mineral, purified, artesian and sparkling.
-Founded in 1958, its membership includes US and international bottlers, distributors and suppliers.
-IBWA is committed to working with FDA, which regulates bottled water as a packaged food product, to set comprehensive and stringent standards for safe, high-quality bottled water products.
-In addition to FDA regulations, member bottlers must adhere to the IBWA Bottled Water Code of Practice, which mandates additional standards and practices that in some cases are more stringent than federal and state regulations.
-A key feature of the code is a mandatory annual plant inspection by an independent, third-party organization.
-IBWA is also a supporter of the Drink Up initiative, which encourages Americans to drink more water more often, whether from the tap, a filter or in a bottle.
-Choosing water is always the healthy choice.
+The International Bottled Water Association is the authoritative source of information about all types of bottled waters, including spring, mineral, purified, artesian, and sparkling.
+Founded in 1958, its membership includes U.S. and international bottlers, distributors, and suppliers.
+IBWA is committed to working with the FDA, which regulates bottled water as a packaged food product, to set comprehensive and stringent standards for safe, high-quality bottled water products.